Bipolar Thermoelectric Josephson Engine

 \subsubsection{Gap-sum threshold calibration}

 We start with the gap-threshold estimate of the temperature $T_1$ of the hot electrode ($S_1$).
 As discussed above, the gap-threshold bias voltage in the S$_1$IS$_2$ modeling is associated to the gaps sum, i.e., $V_{max}\sim [\Delta_1(T_1)+\Delta_2(T_2)]/|e|$.
 This quantity is extracted from the experimental curves as the maximum of the differential conductance curves, $dI/dV_{SQ}$.
-Figure \ref{figS1} displays $V_{max}$ as a function of the input power $P_{in}= V_{in}^2/2R_h$ (solid blue line), where $R_h=51.8$ k$\Omega$ is the normal-state series resistance of the two heaters.
+Figure \ref{figS1} displays $V_{max}$ as a function of the $P_{in}$.
 As expected, $V_{max}$ decreases monotonically with $P_{in}$, since the energy gap $\Delta_1(T_1)$ is reduced due to the temperature increase.
 Here, we assume S$_2$ to be well thermalized at the lowest bath temperature so that its gap is well approximated by the zero-temperature value, $\Delta_2(T_2)\approx\Delta_{0,2}$.
 Within this approximation, the temperature $T_1$ of S$_1$ is obtained by solving the following equation:

 The solution of Eq. \ref{eq:gamSupNE} is displayed in Fig.~\ref{figS1} (solid red line).
 After a flat behaviour, $T_1(P_{in})$ increases monotonically with the input power for $P_{in}= 22.5$ pW.
 We note that the following calibration is not reliable for small values of $P_{in}$.
 As a matter of fact, the temperature evolution of $\Delta_1(T_1)$ is exponentially suppressed for $T_1\lesssim 0.4 T_{C,1}$ so that it is fairly difficult to infer the correct hot temperature for those regimes giving the flat and noisy behaviour occurring for $P_{in}<$ 22.5 pW.